jordan4ibanez/G3N-Mesh-Tutorial/README.md

 As you can see, backface culling has kicked in.
 The GPU is basically stopping itself from rendering things it doesn't need to exactly as we told it to.

+**Why is this important?** Well basically if OpenGL had no backface culling, no matter if it had to render a tri or not, it would.
+This would quickly overwhelm the GPU in complex scenes with millions of tris.
+This is why Khronos Group had implemented it into OpenGL in the first place.
+If the GPU detects that it does not have to render the tri, it will automatically be discarded.
+You can read more about it on Khronos's OpenGL wiki by [clicking this link.](https://www.khronos.org/opengl/wiki/Face_Culling)

-If you want to see a very simple example of how to change the face direction of your tri when backface culling is enabled (it's enabled by default in G3N), here is a very simple thing you can do:
+If you want to see a very simple example of how to change the face direction of your tri when backface culling is enabled (it's enabled by default in G3N's default shader), here is a very simple thing you can do:

+#### A small interactive example:

 [On line 45 of meshBuilder.go](https://github.com/jordan4ibanez/G3N-Mesh-Tutorial/blob/main/engine/meshBuilder.go#L45) you can invert the Vertex Position winding of tri 1 in order to make it go clockwise.
 This will invert the face direction when it is transmitted to OpenGL. **A hint:** the new order is 3,1,0.
 You can simply change it to that and now only have of the square will render from the front.
 Here is an image of that happening: